Skip to content

 At 2 percent of a $70.6 million SAM, the SOM over three years is $1.4 million ARR.
 That is not a headline number.
 But it is a number you can defend, and it is the number your Year 3 revenue projection needs to be benchmarked against.

-When investors ask about the TAM, you will have already established that you understand the specific opportunity, not just the category size.
+A reader who asks about the TAM will have already understood that you grasp the specific opportunity, not just the category size.
 That framing earns more credibility than starting with $3.7 billion and working down to a revenue number that is disconnected from how you derived it.

-A bottoms-up market sizing model is also more durable under diligence.
-When an investor's analyst runs their own numbers, they should land in approximately the same place you landed, using the same data sources.
-If your numbers cannot be independently reconstructed from public data, they will not survive diligence.
+A bottoms-up market sizing model is also more durable under scrutiny.
+If anyone runs their own numbers using public data, they should land in approximately the same place you landed.
+If your numbers cannot be independently reconstructed, they will not survive a serious read.

 FAQ